Methadone Clinic Lafayette, CO

 Monarch Otc

 Monarch Otc is a methadone treatment facility in Lafayette, Colorado.
-It is situated in Boulder County at 12067 Baseline Road, 80026 zip.
-Monarch Otc provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
-Other than methadone treatment, Monarch Otc offers family counseling, group counseling and individual counseling.
-Monarch Otc provides medication assisted services to women and men.
+It is located in Boulder County at 12067 Baseline Road, 80026 zip.
+Monarch Otc provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
+Other than methadone treatment, Monarch Otc offers group counseling, family counseling and substance use education.
+Monarch Otc provides medication assisted treatment to women and men.

 24/7 help with treatment